Adult Swim: 2003–2012

-Adult Swim had another New Year's Eve special, this time featuring some of the Adult Swim characters having a party at Brak's house celebrating New Year's Eve.
-It was on this night when The Brak Show was officially canceled.
-On June 15, 2004, Adult Swim launched a Video on Demand.
+Starting October 5, 2003, Adult Swim expanded three hours, ending at 5:00 a.m.
+ET.
+Adult Swim began airing on Saturday nights again beginning April 17, 2004.
 On July 19, 2004, Adult Swim had a publicity stunt telling viewers that they needed 1,000,000 people to go to their website so they could "Free Hockey Chicken".
 An employee was dressed as a chicken in front of a webcam being watched by viewers, and he could not leave the studio until they reached their goal.
 That same year Adult Swim hyped viewers by asking them to vote which would win in a fight: a "Flying Shark or a Flying Crocodile".